Skip to Content

 Andrew is a professor of philosophy at Trinity University in San Antonio, Texas.
 His principal research is in the philosophy of music, literature, and film.
 He received a BA in Philosophy and English (1996) and an MA with first-class honours in Philosophy (1999) from the University of Auckland.
 In 1996, he studied at the University of Tokyo, Komaba, as part of the AIKOM program.
 His Masters research, supported with a Ryoichi Sasakawa Young Leaders Fellowship, was a philosophical study of Western classical-music recordings.
 From 2000 to 2005, Andrew attended the University of Maryland, College Park, where he completed an MA and a PhD, writing a dissertation on the ontology of classical, rock, and jazz music – a study of the kinds of things there are in those musical traditions (such as works, performances, and recordings) and the relationships that hold between them.

 Andrew publishes regularly in the two leading journals in his field, the Journal of Aesthetics and Art Criticism and the British Journal of Aesthetics.
 He is the editor of Memento (Routledge, 2009), a collection of essays on philosophical issues raised by the film of the same name, and co-editor, with Theodore Gracyk, of The Routledge Companion to Philosophy and Music (2011), the first ever reference work devoted to the philosophy of music.
 You can read his introduction to the philosophy of music in the open-access Stanford Encyclopedia of Philosophy.
-He is currently working on a couple of essays on the aesthetics of video games and an introductory textbook on the philosophy of Western music, under contract with Routledge.
+He has published essays on the aesthetics of video games and an introductory textbook on the philosophy of Western music (Routledge).

 Page authorised by Web Content Manager